How to Survive CHS

 CHS is also pleased to offer an internal school supply service (similar to SES) for students in grades 4-8.
 High school students will receive supply lists from individual teachers on Orientation Day.

-The revised CHS Student Handbook will be available on the school website during the summer.
+The revised CHS Student Handbook is reviewed at the end of each school year, and the updated version is published during the summer.
 You will receive an e-mail notification when it is posted.
 Please read all items carefully to become familiar with the policies and procedures of the school.

 We want to teach students to be responsible and to be self-advocates.
 Please encourage your child to ask his/her own questions, whether in person or via email, of teachers.
 Only then should a parent step in if that does not work.